Empires & Allies

-Empires & Allies is a defunct social network game that was Zynga's first combat and strategy game.
+Empires & Allies was a social network game that was Zynga's first combat and strategy game.
 The game, the first release by Zynga's Los Angeles studio, launched in twelve languages on June 1, 2011.
 G4TV.com writer Jake Gaskill called the release the "biggest launch of any Zynga title to date".
 Empires & Allies became the fourth most popular game on Facebook within weeks after launch, reaching 33 million monthly active users by the third week of June.
 The game was a freemium game, meaning there was no cost to play but players had the option of purchasing premium content.
 The game was taken offline on June 17, 2013.

-On May 5, 2015, Empires & Allies was re-released worldwide on Apple's App Store and Google Play.
+On May 5, 2015, Empires & Allies was revived and re-released as an entirely different mobile game on Apple's App Store and Google Play worldwide.
+The old Facebook page was repurposed for this game.

 Empire Points

 Empire Points are used to sell certain items.

 Players get 15 empire points when starting the game and have to pay to get more.

 Additional Empire Points can be purchased in-game, from Zynga's Website, via game cards from some local stores or by completing certain in-game goals.